NESA: Relational Neuro-Symbolic Static Program Analysis: Analysis Policy Evaluation

-The strategy of lazy prompting delays populating the neural relations until the contents of symbolic and intensional relations are determined.
-Obviously, this strategy can yield as many bounded terms as possible, which enables us to choose the neural constructors with as many arities as possible, thereby mitigating the hallucinations.
-Meanwhile, the set $T$ in the inference rule \textsc{Eval-Neural} will contain more tuples if we omit several non-neural relations in the natural join operations, which makes the rule \textsc{Eval-Neural} induce more prompting rounds than the current design.
-Hence, our lazy prompting strategy not only mitigates the hallucinations in the rule evaluation but also effectively reduces the prompting rounds.
+Intuitively, lazy prompting populates the neural relations until the contents of symbolic and intensional relations are determined.
+It can yield as many bounded terms as possible, which enables us to choose the neural constructors with as many arities as possible, thereby mitigating the hallucinations.
+Meanwhile, the set $T$ in the inference rule \textsc{Eval-Neural} will contain more tuples if we omit several non-neural relations in the natural join, making the inference rule \textsc{Eval-Neural} induce more prompting rounds than the current design.
+Hence, lazy prompting not only mitigates the hallucinations but also effectively reduces the prompting rounds in the rule evaluation.